This article will discuss blood pressure in the following sections:

 - The heart’s contraction; this forces blood through the arteries, a phase known as systole (relaxation of the heart between contractions is called diastolic)

 The main arteries leading from the heart have walls with strong elastic fibers; they are thus efficient at expanding and absorbing the heart’s pulsations.
 At each pulsation, the arteries expand and absorb in reaction to the rise in blood pressure.
 When the heart relaxes in preparation for another beat, the aortic valves close to prevent blood from flowing back to the heart chambers, and the artery walls bounce back, forcing the blood through the body between contractions.
 In this way the arteries act as dampers on the pulsations, thus developing a steady flow of blood through the blood vessels.
 Because of this, there are actually two blood pressures within the blood vessels during one complete beat of the heart: a higher blood pressure during systole (also known as the contraction phase) and a lower blood pressure during diastole ( known as the relaxation phase).
-These two blood pressures are known as the systolic pressure and the diastolic pressure.
+These two blood pressures are known as systolic and diastolic blood pressure.

 - It is generally agreed that 120 mm Hg systolic and 80 mm Hg diastolic is the normal range for a blood pressure reading.
-It represents the average blood pressure range reached by healthy adults.
+It represents the average blood pressure range experienced by healthy adults.
 A blood pressure of 95 mm Hg systolic and 60 mm Hg diastolic may mean hypotension.
 A reading equal to or below this level must however be interpreted in light of each patient’s “normal” reading as determined by their baseline data.

 - Prolonged arterial pressure puts stress on the walls and, over time, you get a heart work overload and the development of unhealthy tissue growth (also known as atheroma) within the arterial walls.
 The higher the pressure, the more progression of atheroma, and the more the heart muscle thickens, enlarges, and becomes weaker.

-- Most of Medicine’s attention was previously paid to diastolic pressure, and not so much to systolic pressure.
+- Most medical attention was previously paid to diastolic pressure, and not so much to systolic pressure.
 Today however, high diastolic and pulse pressure ( between systolic and diastolic) are also issues constantly in the limelight.
 In some cases, it appears that a decrease in excessive diastolic pressure can actually increase risk, probably due to the increased difference between the systolic and diastolic pressures.
-When systolic blood pressure is elevated, i.e. greater than 140 mmHg, together with normal diastolic blood pressure, i.e. lower than 90 mmHg, it is referred to a isolated systolic hypertension, and it may present a health concern.
+When systolic blood pressure is elevated, i.e. greater than 140 mmHg, together with normal diastolic blood pressure, i.e. lower than 90 mmHg, it is referred to as isolated systolic hypertension, and it may present a health concern.

 - For those with heart valve regurgitation, a change in its severity may be associated with a change in diastolic pressure.
-During a study of people with heart valve regurgitation, comparin measurements 2 weeks apart for each person, there was an increased severity of aortic and mitral regurgitation when diastolic blood pressure increased, whereas when diastolic blood pressure decreased, there was a decreased danger.
+During a study of people with heart valve regurgitation, comparing measurements 2 weeks apart for each person, there was an increased severity of aortic and mitral regurgitation when diastolic blood pressure increased, whereas when diastolic blood pressure decreased, there was a decreased danger.

 - Blood pressure that is too low is known as hypotension, a medical concern with symptoms like dizziness, fainting, or in extreme cases, shock.